"What a great evening.

 If you would like to tell us how your party went, please click here to send us your story.

-Join us in an online evening of film-festival fury, movie-making misbehavior, and murder You will be in the middle of the action and it will be up to you to wheel and deal with the other guests.
+Join us in an evening of film-festival fury, movie-making misbehavior, and murder.
+You will be in the middle of the action and it will be up to you to wheel and deal with the other guests.
 Can you achieve your goals, keep your secrets hidden and survive Death in Venice?
 It's up to you.

 Last night at the glamorous Venice Film Festival, controversial director Clay McFarland picked up the prestigious Golden Lion award for this season's hit movie Never Look Back.
 But this morning, he was found lying in front of St Mark's Cathedral – hacked to death with a meat cleaver.

 The stars of the movie and some of their guests supposedly spent the night sleeping off the effects of the post-awards party, on the Casanova, their luxury yacht moored in the marina – but it seems that someone was up to no good.
-Traces of McFarland's blood found on the Casanova's dinghy mean that police are confident that the culprit is one of those now aboard the yacht.
+Traces of McFarland's blood found on the Casanova's dinghy mean that police are confident that the culprit is one of those who are now confined aboard the yacht.

 As cathedral bells toll out across the ancient city, on board the Casanova a frothy ferment of vineyards, memoirs, gossip, jealousy, and movie-set punch-ups will come to the boil.

 Charge your glasses, put on your designer sunglasses, and join the cast and crew of Never Look Back as they try to solve the mystery of Death in Venice!

 Death in Venice lasts for about four hours and is suited to an evening.
 It is often played over a meal – a finger buffet if possible to allow guests to circulate and talk in private.
 And it can also easily be played online using video chat – such as Google Chats, Skype, Discord, Zoom or similar.